Cao Lau is famous Vietnamese noodle bowl dish, specialty of Hoi An City where it originally comes from.

-We like to make different variations of Vietnamese noodle bowls combining different types of noodles, meat, vegetables and herbs.
-The options are endless, and the best part is – they always come super tasty.
+On the other hand, we like to make different variations of Vietnamese noodle bowls combining different types of noodles, meat, vegetables and herbs.
+Furthermore, you have many alternatives and the best part is that they are always super tasty.

 Did this recipe awake your curiosity for Vietnam?
 Besides this one and tons of other amazing dishes, Vietnam is beyond rich in natural, cultural and historical sightseeings.

 Lastly to get more inspiration about Vietnam and all the incredible places you can visit in this country, check out our photo gallery of Vietnam in 25 Photos – Travel Inspiration